 Ideally, the waist width of your snowboard will allow your boots to just slightly hang over the edges of the board when placed in your bindings.
 When fitted properly, you’ll be able to use the minor overhang of your boots to apply leverage to the board and control your steering and speed.

-If your board’s waist width is too narrow, your boots will overhang excessively and your toes may scrape the snow while carving.
+If your board’s waist width is too narrow, your boots will overhang excessively, and your toes may scrape the snow while carving.
 To determine the ideal waist width for you and your foot side, always check out your board, boot, and binding manufacturers’ sizing charts before purchasing.

-Flex and Dampness
+Flex & Dampness

 The flexibility of a snowboard defines its riding experience.
 There are two primary kinds of snowboard flex.
 Longitudinal flex refers to how much the board bends along its length.
 Torsional flex refers to how much the board bends side to side across its width.